arghadeep25/Docker-Manual/README.md

 docker rmi -f <docker_image_name>
 ```

-If the Docker image ID is not know, use `docker image ls -a`.
+If the Docker image ID is not known, use `docker image ls -a`.
 This will output like,
 ```
 REPOSITORY     TAG       IMAGE ID       CREATED          SIZE
 ```